 All players will be provided shirts, hats, and socks.
 Majors players are responsible for purchasing solid gray pants.
-At AAA and below, players will be provided with white pants.
+AAA and AA players are responsible for purchasing white pants.
+At 1A and below, players will be provided with white pants.
 The Uniform Director will submit a uniform plan to the Executive Committee by its February meeting.
 Except for Majors and IM where players can select their uniform numbers, uniform numbers will be consecutive starting at #1 and ending with a number that represents one above the highest number of players on each team.